 Nature and Wildlife

 Wake up in nature’s paradise and discover a wildlife wonderland.
-Slope Point Backpackers offers the opportunity not only to wake up to the sound of birds in the morning but we are only minutes away from an abundance of wildlife at the coast and at the forest.
+Slope Point Accommodation offers the opportunity not only to wake up to the sound of birds in the morning but we are only minutes away from an abundance of wildlife at the coast and at the forest.